cur33/PointsBot/README.md

 can be found by navigating to your
 [app preferences](https://www.reddit.com/prefs/apps) and selecting the "edit" button for the app under the "developed applications" section.

-Several credentials are needed for running your bot, each of which is listed in the `praw.ini` config file:

-* `client_id`: Copy from your app preferences, as specified in the previous steps.
-* `client_secret`: Copy from your app preferences, as specified in the previous steps.
-* `user-agent`: This field can be left as-is, thought if you'd like, you can change it by following [these guidelines]().
-* `username`: The username for the bot account.
-* `password`: The password for the bot account.

 ### pointsbot.ini